cube3power/atsd/rule-engine/functions-db.md

 ## Overview

-The functions provide a way to retrieve the last detailed or averaged value stored in the database for a series which may be different from the series in the current window.
-The functions can be used to compare data between different series for correlation purposes.
+The `db_last` and `db_statistic` functions provide a way to retrieve the last detailed or averaged value stored in the database for a series which may be different from the series in the current window.
+The functions can be used to compare different series for correlation purposes.

 * The `db_last` function retrieves the last value stored in the database for the specified series.
 * The `db_statistic` function retrieves an aggregated value from the database for the specified series.

+The `db_message_count` and `db_message_last` functions allow one to correlate different types of data - time series and messages.

 ## `db_last` Function